• Skip to primary navigation

 Trains are the best way to get around Italy!
 They go to every city and nearly every tiny town, with tons of selection for daily departure times.

-I wrote an entire guide to train travel in Italy, which probably covers any question you could possibly have.
-(But let me know if I left something out!)
-If you want to cut straight to the point, I recommend ItaliaRail for booking train tickets in Italy – for many reasons that I explain in great detail in my guide.
+I wrote an entire guide to train travel in Italy, but if you want to cut straight to the point, I recommend Omio for booking train tickets in Italy – because it lets you compare the multiple train options in one place, and for other reasons that I explain in detail in my guide.

 Your email address will not be published.
 Required fields are marked *